apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 Steps](https://github.com/apache/incubator-graphar/blob/main/README.md#building-libraries)
 to install GraphAr.

-## GAR Information Files
+## Information Files

-GAR uses a group of Yaml files to save the meta information for a graph.
+GraphAr uses a group of Yaml files to save the meta information for a graph.

 ### Graph information